 Other resources for professionals can be found below:

-- Peterborough Educational Psychology Service Covid-19 Resource Pack for Professionals Working with Children and Young People.
+- Peterborough Educational Psychology Service Post Covid-19 Resource Pack for Professionals Working with Children and Young People.

 - Looking after ourselves, staff wellbeing

-This document provides details of the support the Educational Psychology Service can offer in the event of critical incidents related to Covid-19.
-You can view the document by clicking on this link
+This document provides details of the support the Educational Psychology Service can offer in the event of critical incidents.
+View the document Peterborough Educational Psychology Service Response to Critical Incidents in Schools